Structure from Appearance: Topology with Shapes, without Points: Continuity

 A mapping is defined independently of the topologies induced on the two shapes it connects.
 A mapping only describes how parts of a shape change into parts of another shape.
 The continuity of the mapping, on the other hand, is a topological issue and it depends on the specific topologies induced on the two shapes.

-In this section, I formulate a definition of continuity for shapes that broadly captures the concept of \lq structure preservation\rq.
-A mapping between two shapes is expected to be continuous in a structural (topological) sense, when it preserves relations between the open parts of the two shapes it connects.
-Intuitively, we want the open parts of one shape to somehow \lq continue\rq\;to be related in the same way when a continuous mapping is applied.
+In this section, a definition of continuity for shapes is defined that broadly captures the concept of ``structure preservation".
+A mapping between two shapes is expected to be continuous in a structural sense, when it preserves relations between the open parts in the topologies of the two shapes it connects.
+Intuitively, we want the open parts of one shape to somehow ``continue" to be related in the same way when a continuous mapping is applied.

-The relations between the open parts in a given topology are in principle algebraic, and are captured in its lattice of open parts.
-This highlights the algebraic nature of the topologies involved, and provides for a useful definition of continuity.
+The relations between the open parts in a given topology are in principle algebraic and are captured in its lattice of open parts.
+This highlights the algebraic nature of finite topologies for shapes and provides for a useful definition of continuity.